equk/11ty-equk/src/posts/2021-09-28-Adding Typescript Part 2.md

 <article class="message is-danger">
   <div class="message-body">
-    <i class="fa fa-info-circle"></i> You may need to refactor some existing code depending on how you have Typescript configured.
+    <i class="fa-solid fa-info-circle"></i> You may need to refactor some existing code depending on how you have Typescript configured.
   </div>
 </article>